 How do you plan to maintain your well-being while living abroad?

-Despite of the overall quality of medical facilities, you also need to consider hospital coverage, outpatient treatment, medical emergency evacuation, routine health check-ups, dental & vision care, life cover, disability cover and accidental death.
-Many expatriates are not aware of enrolling in a local plan can not provide them with medical treatment at more satisfactory private clinics.
-Furthermore, these local medical plans do not provide medical coverage while expats are traveling out of country or going back home.
-In many developed countries, local medical plans are aimed to cover basic medical needs that may not suitable for most expats.
+Despite the overall quality of medical facilities, you also need to consider hospital coverage, outpatient treatment, medical emergency evacuation, routine health check-ups, dental & vision care, life cover, disability cover and accidental death.
+Many expatriates are not aware that enrolling in a local plan cannot provide them with medical treatment at more satisfactory private clinics.
+Furthermore, these local medical plans do not offer medical coverage while expats are travelling out of country or going back home.
+In many developed countries, local medical plans are aimed to cover basic medical needs that may not be suitable for most expats.
 Therefore, you need to create a tailored international health insurance plan that meets your requirements.
 Premiums will vary depending on the coverage of the plan, your age, citizenship and several other factors.
-Some plans may not cover pre-existing medical conditions or may be able to provide coverage for your previous medical condition depending on the medical underwriter’s decision.
+Some plans may not cover pre-existing medical conditions depending on the medical underwriter’s decision.

 How do you prepare for medical emergencies?

-If encounter medical emergency situations while abroad, preparation beforehand is key.
-Medical emergency evacuation is a critical part of expatriates healthcare insurance.
-No matter you are residing in a country with limited medical services, or a highly developed country, though it is not up to your wish to be transferred to another country, in some situations require being evacuated to your home country to receive further medical attention.
+If you encounter medical emergency situations while abroad, preparation beforehand is key.
+Medical emergency evacuation is a critical part of an expatriate’s healthcare insurance.
+No matter if you are residing in a country with limited medical services, or a highly developed country, some situations require being evacuated to your home country to receive further medical attention regardless.

 It is crucial to ensure that expatriates have an emergency medical evacuation plan before relocating overseas.
 The cost of ambulances, helicopters, traveling medical care and planes can be incredibly high if you do not have an adequate evacuation plan.